-While it is universally accepted that drinking while pregnant is a big no-no, the dos and don’ts of consuming alcohol while breastfeeding are less understood.
-Let’s start by saying that, even if you’re breastfeeding, you can probably drink alcohol now and then – though with many caveats, and certainly not to excess.
-Current research suggests, and most doctors conclude, that the occasional drink is not harmful to mother or baby.
-Unfortunately, the rumor that beer increases breast milk production is also false.
-That’s not to say that you’ve got the ok to return to your college days, because your baby is tiny and doesn’t have a fully functioning liver, but the occasional glass of wine while you’re winding down from the stress of your first postpartum poop or sleepless night is acceptable.
+While experts agree that any amount of alcohol while pregnant is a safety concern, the dos and don’ts of consuming alcohol while breastfeeding are less understood.
+Let’s start by saying that, even if you’re breastfeeding, you can probably drink alcohol now and then if desired.
+Current research suggests, and most health experts conclude, that the occasional drink is not harmful to a breastfeeding mother or baby.
+Let’s dive in.

 How does alcohol impact mom?